sytgj7896321/GetBingPictures/README.md

 # GetBingPictures
-A tiny tool for getting Bing pictures
+A tiny tool for getting Bing daily picture